Molly Burch

 Molly Burch (born October 23, 1990) is an American singer-songwriter.
-Based in Austin, Texas, her music often reflects themes of heartbreak and loss.
+Based in Los Angeles, California, her music often reflects themes of heartbreak and loss.
 She is the lead vocalist and writer.
 Burch studied jazz vocal performance at UNC Asheville and gravitated towards vocalists such as Nina Simone and Billie Holiday.
 A reviewer described her music as an "intoxicating ode to an unrequited love" as from a "smoky club chanteuse".

-She recorded the albums Please Be Mine (Captured Tracks, 2017), First Flower (Captured Tracks, 2018), and The Molly Burch Christmas Album (Captured Tracks, 2019).
+Early life

+Burch was raised in Los Angeles.
+Both her parents were involved in the film industry; her mother worked as a casting director while her father was a screenwriter and producer.
+Her sister is screenwriter Samy Burch.